Nov 23, 2024

 Supreme Court to Hear Arguments on Medicaid Work Requirements

-Supreme Court Photo Source: Adobe Stock Image
+A person walking past a sign for the Supreme Court building.
+Photo Source: Adobe Stock Image

 On Friday, December 4th, the Supreme Court announced plans to review the legal basis of mandatory work requirements for Medicaid participants.
 While work requirements for welfare programs were introduced in the 1990s under the Clinton Administration’s push to “end welfare as we know it,” controversy exists over imposing such conditions in exchange for healthcare coverage and security.